DankiCalamari/Chattrix/README.md

 # Chattrix - Flask SocketIO Chat App

-Chattrix is a simple real-time chat application built with Flask, Flask-SocketIO, and SQLite.
-It features user registration, login, and a live chat room with a modern UI.
+Chattrix is a real-time chat application built with Flask, Flask-SocketIO, and SQLite.
+It supports user registration, login, and a live chat room with a responsive UI.

 ## Features

-- User registration and login
+- User registration and authentication
-- Real-time messaging using WebSockets (Socket.IO)
+- Real-time messaging via WebSockets (Socket.IO)
-- SQLite database for storing users and messages
+- SQLite database for users and messages
-- Responsive and modern UI with custom CSS
+- Responsive UI with custom CSS
+- Persistent chat history

 ## Project Structure